moj-analytical-services/user-guidance/source/documentation/tools.md

 #### Hard reset of your conda environment

-This will completely delete your "rstudio" conda environment, and recreate it with the base packages:
+This will completely delete your `rstudio` conda environment, and recreate it with the base packages:

 1. Deleting all the files in the environment.
 For example, to clear the `rstudio` conda environment (which is the default one):